emqx/emqx-docs/en_US/data-integration/rules.md

 # Introduction to Rules

 EMQX provides rules based on SQL syntax for processing and converting messages or events, such as converting data types, encoding or decoding messages, conditional branch judgment, etc.
-Rules are built into EMQS, and there is no overhead of message serialization and network transmission, so it runs very efficiently.
+Rules are built into EMQX, and there is no overhead of message serialization and network transmission, so it runs very efficiently.

 ## Composition of Rules